redhat-performance/baremetal-deploy/README.md

 ### Configuration

-The run script mentioned below uses the local computer's copy of the file `ansible-ipi-install/group-vars/all.yml` You must configure that file as requested in the above section.
+The run script mentioned below uses the local computer's copy of the file `ansible-ipi-install/group-vars/all.yml` and `ansible-ipi-install/inventory/jetski/hosts`
+You must configure that file as requested in the above section.
 [Containerized JetSki](#containerized-jetski)

 ### Running